Rules for Scholarship contest. Please Read Carefully

 BCCHS Scholarship Committee

-Entries must be be received by December 31st of each year.
-Entries received after December 31st will not be considered.
+Entries must be be received between November 1st and December 31st of each year.
+Entries received after December 31st or before November 1st will not be considered.

 Judging will take place during January and February.

-all entrants will be notified.
+Awards will be announced on this web site.
 All art and craft entries will be returned by mail as

 soon as possible thereafter.
 Written entries will not be returned.
 If you would like